osalabs/phpminiadmin/README.md

 - added: autofocus to login pwd field
 - added: some minor compatibility changes for PHP 4.x
 - changed: yellow row highlight removed if clicked again
+- changed: if field contains binary data (char codes < 32), only first 16 hex will be displayed (if you want to dump full content - select just one this field)

 ### changes in phpMiniAdmin 1.8.120510